jrathgeber/JavaHillaAI/README.md

-# Custom project from Hilla
+# Java Hilla AI AKA "Chat With CLO"

-This project can be used as a starting point to create your own Hilla application with Spring Boot.
+This project has been created with [Hilla](https://hilla.dev/) and [Spring-Boot](https://spring.io/projects/spring-boot) and [Spring-AI](https://spring.io/projects/spring-ai).
-It contains all the necessary configuration and some placeholder files to get you started.
+It contains all the necessary configuration and files to run it local on your PC.
+Of course you will need your own OpenAI API keys.
+That is about it though.

 ## Running the application